 - Finnish Federation for Social Welfare and Health (STKL)

-administration, employment services, health services, human resources, local government services, medical centres, organizations, public services, social and welfare policy, social security benefits, social services, social welfare
+administration, employment services, health services, human resources, local government services, medical centres, organizations, public services, social security benefits, social services, social welfare, welfare policy

 This wide-ranging survey charted expert opinion on the welfare of Finnish citizens, and on the present state of welfare services.
 The respondents were managers or management groups of municipal social services offices, municipal health centres (primary health care), employment offices, local offices of the Social Insurance Institution of Finland (Kela), and chairs of municipal social services boards.

 There were separate questionnaires for each organisational sector, with somewhat differing questions for each.

 The questions common to all organisations studied perceptions of the situation of the sector in the municipality, issues with service provision that needed urgent attention, and welfare of population in the municipality.
 The respondents evaluated the services provided by their organisational sector in the municipality.